-The U.S. Sector strategy allocates dynamically between four long U.S. sector sub-strategies and one short U.S. sector strategy.
-Each of the four long sub-strategies use different momentum and mean reversion criteria.
-The short U.S. sector sub-strategy is used as a hedge to limit losses in case of a large market correction.
+The U.S. Sector strategy allocates dynamically between four long U.S. sector sub-strategies.
+Each of the four long sub-strategies use different momentum and mean reversion criteria

 The strategy uses SPDR sector ETFs, but you can replace these with the corresponding sector ETFs or futures from other issuers.